-- a.
+a.
 Check or circle types of vegetation found on the site:

-- X deciduous tree: alder, maple, aspen, other
+X deciduous tree: alder, maple, aspen, other

-- X evergreen tree: fir, cedar, pine, other
+X evergreen tree: fir, cedar, pine, other

-- X shrubs
+X shrubs

-- X grass
+X grass

-- pasture
+pasture crop or grain

-crop or grainwet soil plant
+crop or grain

-wet soil plants: cattail, buttercup, bulrush, skunk cabbage, other water plants: water lily, eelgrass, milfoil, other b.
+X wet soil plants: cattail, buttercup, bulrush, skunk cabbage, other water plants: water lily, eelgrass, milfoil, other

+Χ other types of vegetation

+- b.
 What kind and amount of vegetation will be removed or altered?
-Not applicable under this non-project proposal.
+Not applicable under this non-project proposal. - c.

-X other types of vegetation

-c.
 List threatened or endangered species known to be on or near the site.
-None known.
+None known. - d.

-d.
 Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: